 My new research project concerns police participation in formal politics in the United States since the 1970s through professional organizations and unions, as well as police participation in more informal and irruptive social protests.

-At Johns Hopkins, I have taught courses on Black social movements and Black internationalism, police and prisons, social theory, and law and racism.
-At Harvard, I taught The History of Policing in the United States and Gangsters, Spies, and Revolutionaries: The Underside of US Empire.
+At Johns Hopkins, I have taught courses on police and prisons, Black social movements and Black internationalism, social theory, and law and racism.

 For a complete CV or anything else, please contact me at my JHU e-mail address.